 - Learning from our programmes and listening to the changing investment needs of the sector in order to influence our future work and that of others who support charities and social enterprises; and building systems which make that knowledge easier to understand and use for the long term.

-We were created in 2015 with the support of our founding partners the Big Lottery Fund, Big Society Capital and the Cabinet Office.
+We were created in 2015 with the support of our founding partners the National Lottery Community Fund, Big Society Capital and the Cabinet Office.
 Responsibility for civil society within government has since moved to the department for culture, media and sport (DCMS).

 For current operational data about all of our programmes, have a look at our latest quarterly dashboard.